Chances are if you don’t get influencer marketing, or simply don’t trust it – you’re doing it wrong. Don’t worry… we’re here to help.

 Interrogate the numbers using reports and tools like Social Blade.
 If it seems too good to be true, it probably is.

 Is their audience consistent?
-Or is there a lot of following and unfollowing going on?
-If comments seem generic and random, their followers are likely to be bots.
+Is there a lot of following and unfollowing going on?
+If comments seem generic and random, their followers could be bots.

-Do they work with credible brands like yours?
-And if so, are the #ads, really ads?
-Check to see if they’ve used the paid partnership feature, which has to be approved brand side before it can appear on an influencer’s page.
+Are the #ads, really ads?
+Make sure they’ve used the paid partnership feature, which has to be approved brand side before it can appear on an influencer’s page.

-Is it always the same content creators and influencers to comment first?
-Are the comments generic and seem disingenuous?
-This might indicate they’re part of an engagement pod.
+Is it always the same content creators and influencers?
+Are the comments generic?
+They might be part of an engagement pod.
 Like for like anyone?

 Mistake #2 : Expecting Influencers to hit KPIs that were never set

-Influencers are an amazing way to reach and recruit new customers.
-If this is your objective, don’t get hung up on an influencer who you love, whose followers could already be your followers.
+It’s important to understand the objectives first to match up the right people with the right brands.
+Don’t get hung up on an influencer you love, whose followers could already be your followers.
 To reach a new audience, think outside the box.